Filed under: Anime

 14.08.2009 by Patrick W. Galbraith

 This and the second "Evangelion" were the two films I was looking forward to this summer, but I was preoccupied with research and watched "Summer Wars" a week after it opened.
 Even so, the theater in Shinjuku was sold out when I tried Monday night, and again on Tuesday afternoon, a testament to the quality and wide appeal of this work.
-It is from Hosoda Mamoru, the director of "The Girl Who Leapt Through Time," which won many awards, including Japan Academy Prize for Animation of the Year 2006.
+It is from Hosoda Mamoru, the director of which won many awards, including Japan Academy Prize for Animation of the Year 2006.
 As with that film and "Eva," Sadamoto Yoshiyuki did the character designs for "Summer Wars."

 The story is about Kenji, a high school student who works part time maintaining a virtual online world called Oz.
 Basically the entire world is using Oz to function from e-mail and GPS to banking and weapons defense systems.
 Kenji is crushing on a girl, Natsuki, who invites him to work part time in the countryside over the summer.
 The job, Kenji finds, is to act like Natsuki's fiancé to please the family matriarch, who will be turning 90.
 Just as Kenji is starting to get into it, he solves a strange mathematical puzzle that arrives to his cell phone.
 This turns to be the security code for Oz, and once it is cracked a mega A.I. virus called Love Machine starts unleashing hell on Oz, enslaving other avatars and using the online infrastructure to throw the real world into utter chaos.
 Natsuki's grandmother dies, but the family comes together to reconcile and defeat the virus.
 Natsuki uses her avatar to gamble at hanafuda cards and win accounts back from the now monstrous Love Machine, which weakens him enough so that her cousin "King" Kazuma can lay the smack down.
 Kenji cracks the security code and redirects a missile headed for the house - with the help of Wabisuke, the black sheep of the family who went to America and programmed Love Machine to prove he wasn't a screw up.
 Admittedly, it is a bit of a stretch that all these talented folks are under the same roof, but you just have to suspend disbelief.